 For many years, Leonardo lived in Florentine, whose street life was exuberant, which gave him ample opportunity for close observation of people and their expressions.
 One of his contemporaries called Florence the theatre of the world.
 Because Florentines usually gather to mingle in streets and piazzas, there were open-air performances of songs during Carnival and games of Calcio, so the atmosphere was bustling.
 The place was a whole world with merchants, butchers, and beggars all around, learning thousands of expressions along the way.

 One of the best aspects of the Florence, which seems to intrigue Leonardo was the men from all phases of life who sat and gossiped on the stone benches of streets, piazzas, and facades of prominent palazzos.
-Hence, there were hundreds of pictorial possibilities in Florence gossip benches; Leonardo must have walked through the streets with a notebook in his hands and noted each gesture, body movement, and expression as men talked, quarreled, laughed, or fought together.
+Hence, there were hundreds of pictorial possibilities in Florence gossip benches; Leonardo must have walked through the streets with a notebook in his hands and noted each gesture, body movement, and expression as men talked, quarrelled, laughed, or fought together.

-Now, one of the sketches where five men seated on a bench may be a part of The Last Supper's inspiration.
+Now, one of the sketches where five men seated on a bench may be a part of The Last Supper’s inspiration.
 On the lower right-hand side of the page, you see a sketch of five men seated on a bench together.
 The middle man holds passionately forth, grasping the hand of his companion while showing a finger to the other.
 Either his friends listen intently to him, interrupt him, or ignore him dreamily.
 The scene is like a live interaction, paused for only a second.
 In the lower left of the page, there is a bearded-lone figure on the table, having the same scale as the bench sitters.
-He may be the christ figure of The Last Supper.
+He may be the Christ figure of The Last Supper.

 I can’t be sure that da Vinci hinted at anything on the commission to paint The Last Supper in Florence in the early 1480s.
 Hence, you can say that the above sketch may be a prototype and possibly soon forgotten.

-However, the noted texts can provide us with a context, self-evident enough to show the descriptions of Last Supper painting.
+However, the noted texts can provide us with a context, self-evident enough to show the descriptions of the Last Supper painting.
 Here you read what Leonardo actually wrote in his diary (Taken from Ross King),

 “One who was drinking and has left the glass in its position and turned his head towards the speaker.
 Another, twisting the gingers of his hands together, turns his stern brows to his companion.
 Another with his hands spread open shows the palms, and shrugs his shoulders up his ears, making a mouth of astonishment.
 Another speaks into his neighbour’s ear and he, as he listens to him, turns towards him to lend an ear, while he holds a knife in one hand, and in the other, the loaf half cut through the knife.
 Another who has turned, holding a knife in his hand, upsets with his hand a glass on the table.
 Another lays his hand on the table and is looking.
 Another blows his mouthful.
 Another leans forwards to see the speaker shading his eyes with his hand.
 Another draws back behind the one who leans forwards, and sees the speaker between the wall and the who is leaning.”